opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 ```

 Only the `ajax.url` and `locale` options are required.
 The `columnDefs` and `columns` options are only required if you return object data in the `list.json.twig` template.
 Other options supported by the `dataTables` plugin can be included here.

+The `locale` option is not an offical option of the dataTables plugin.
+If set, it will automatically set the dataTables plugin's `language.url` option as `"/bundles/uamdatatables/vendor/datatables-plugins/i18n/" + settings.locale + ".json"`.
+Naturally, you can override this.

 IMPORTANT: You need to add the `uamdatatables` CSS class to a top-level element in your page for the `uamdatatables` jquery plugin to work.
 This top-level element must be an ancestor of the table used by the `dataTables` plugin.